trustero/api/doc/receptor_v1/receptor.md

 <a name="receptor_v1-Value"></a>

 ### Value
-Value is a Struct.Row&#39;s column value.
-Value types can be simple protobuf scalar or google.proto.Timestamp.
+Value is a [Struct.row.col] column value.
+Value types can be simple protobuf scalar or [google.proto.Timestamp].
-@required

 | Field | Type | Label | Description |